-Having been a senior leader in schools for 19 years, I trained as a coach in order to enrich my practice in developing colleagues.
-I am firmly committed to the power of coaching to bring out the best in our teams, and ourselves and in helping us grow and flourish in both life and work.
+Trish has been a senior leader in schools for over 19 years, she trained as a coach in order to enrich her practice in developing colleagues.
+She is firmly committed to the power of coaching to bring out the best in teams, and individuals and helping people to grow and flourish in both life and work.
 Coaching enables us to reflect on difficult situations and address them from different perspectives.
 It gives us courage to live by our values, face our fears and go for our dreams.
-Through my training with the Coaches Training Institute (CTI) and through my own coaching relationship with an accredited CPCC coach, I am able to develop strategies to be more engaged in the moment, to address my balance between the ‘doing’ and the ‘being’.
-I champion a healthy work-life balance, a more mindful approach to how we live and an inquisitive, growth mindset in all we do.
+Through her training with the Coaches Training Institute (CTI) and her own coaching relationship with an accredited CPCC coach, she is able to develop strategies to be more engaged in the moment, to address the balance between the ‘doing’ and the ‘being’.
+She champions a healthy work-life balance, a more mindful approach to how we live and an inquisitive, growth mindset in all we do.

-I have coached many colleagues towards middle and senior leadership posts and leadership teams in; working as a more effective collective, transitional change, and how as individuals, they lead effectual, resilient teams.
-I have acted as a personal coach to members of staff in helping them successfully find their own solutions.
-I also volunteer coach on the DfE initiative, Women in Leadership.
+Trish has coached many colleagues towards middle and senior leadership posts and leadership teams in; working as a more effective collective, transitional change, and how as individuals, they lead effectual, resilient teams.
+She has acted as a personal coach to members of staff in helping them successfully find their own solutions and also volunteers as a coach on the DfE initiative, Women in Leadership.

-I have been a teaching and learning consultant, an Ofsted Inspector and an NCSL mentor.
-I currently work as a leadership consultant and coach in a school in East London and a maths consultant and coach in another.
-I also coach private clients in different work sectors including charities and small businesses.
+Trish has also been a teaching and learning consultant, an Ofsted Inspector and an NCSL mentor and currently works as a leadership consultant and coach in a school in East London as well as a maths consultant and coach in another.
+She also coaches private clients in different work sectors including charities and small businesses.

 Kenny has been the Principal of George Green’s School for 17 years.
 The school is a large inner city secondary school and has a reputation for inclusion.
 As the Principal, Kenny has been responsible for all aspects of the school of 1200 students and over 200 staff.
 In her time at the school, Kenny has lead the team through several Ofsted Inspections and been instrumental in a series of significant positive changes over recent years.